Vianvolaeus/VVtools/README.md

 Personal use case: Taking unrigged clothing and projecting weights for a rigged body Source Object.

+NOTE - This should work for multiple objects at the same time, if required - it is selection based.
 ## Materials

 ### Reload Textures of Selected